 2. Spaghetti Noodle Geography

 This game is good for learning and introducing new material.
 In addition, your child will love playing with the spaghetti noodles!
 This is so much fun and slimy, but don’t worry it doesn’t make a mess!
 (This game can also be played with preschoolers who are learning their shapes.)

 First of all, cook a small pot of spaghetti noodles.
 Drain the noodles then rinse them under cool water to stop the cooking process.

 Now, let’s pretend we are learning about the state of Nevada.
 Using the spaghetti noodles, your child would try to make the shape of Nevada on a piece of colored construction paper.
 When your child is satisfied with their work, use a glue stick to attach the noodles to the paper.
 If you’d like to make this easier for younger children, trace the shape onto the paper before adding the noodles.

 NOTE: Noodles will not last forever, so it’s best to prepare your child for this fact beforehand.
 I know my kids would be very upset with me if I threw away their artwork.
 So just make sure it is clear from the beginning that this project will have to eventually be thrown away at some point in time.

 3. Geography 20 Questions

-This geography game is the classic 20 question game.
-This game is geared more for middle school age and older children.
+This geography game is the classic 20-question game.
+This game is geared more toward middle school-age and older children.
 It also works better for cultural and/or questions related to various people instead of just physical shapes or borders.

 Here is an example of how this might work when learning about different countries: